 Norbu is the founder of Off to Bhutan.
-He has been leading birding tours and exploring the country’s varied ecosystems for over 10 years.
-With a long-time avid interest in birding, he has spent many weeks traveling the country, surveying and discovering all of the best places to find the most sought-after rarities, including all of the difficult wren-babblers, pheasants, trogons and all of the important species of Bhutan.
+He has been leading birding tours and exploring the country’s varied ecosystems for over 20 years.
+With a long-time avid interest in birding, he has spent many weeks traveling the country, surveying and discovering all of the best places to find the most sought-after rarities, including all of the difficult Wren Babblers, Pheasants, Trogons, and all of the important species of Bhutan.
 During these explorations, he has contributed to the knowledge of the status and distribution of many species that were previously poorly known.

 Over the years he has led many birding groups and has long years of experience finding and helping birders see even the rarest target species.
 Norbu also has in-depth knowledge of local culture, which adds an exciting dimension for any clients wishing to know and experience more of the unique and colorful culture of Bhutan.

-His love for nature started when he began to takes some trips into the wilder areas of Bhutan with Norbu.
-He was then chosen as one of several guides to receive special, an extensive bird watching training course, given by the well-known American birder Tom Stephenson.
+His love for nature started when he began to take some trips into the wilder areas of Bhutan with Norbu.
+He was then chosen as one of the several guides to receive a special, extensive bird watching training course, given by the well-known American birder Tom Stephenson.

 Sherab is known for his sharp eyesight and great patience.
 He has guided many birding groups as a co-tour guide with Norbu and on his own.
 In the past few years, he has also been asked to guide several bird and wildlife photography tours.

 Tshering Dorji works full-time for Off to Bhutan.
 After graduating from high school, Tshering Dorji traveled in and around Bhutan as far as the country’s wideness goes.
 Exploring and studying birds in particular and Nature in general.
 For four and a half years’ Tshering was guided and trained by Mr. Norbu.
 As a young and enthusiastic birder, Tshering is now familiar with calls, behavior, distribution, and habitats of Bhutan birds.